Burning of Smyrna: Casualties and refugees

 The number of casualties from the fire is not precisely known, with estimates of up to 125,000 Greeks and Armenians killed.
 American historian Norman Naimark gives a figure of 10,000–15,000 dead, while historian Richard Clogg gives a figure of 30,000.
 Larger estimates include that of John Freely at 50,000 and Rudolf Rummel at 100,000.

-Help to the city's population by ships of the Hellenic Navy was limited, as the 11 September 1922 Revolution had broken out, and the most of the Greek army was concentrated at the islands of Chios and Lesbos, planning to overthrow the royalist government of Athens.
+Help to the city's population by ships of the Hellenic Navy was limited, as the 11 September 1922 Revolution had broken out, and most of the Greek army was concentrated at the islands of Chios and Lesbos, planning to overthrow the royalist government of Athens.

 Although there were numerous ships from various Allied powers in the harbor of Smyrna, the vast majority of them cited neutrality and did not pick up Greeks and Armenians who were forced to flee from the fire and the Turkish troops retaking the city after the Greek army's defeat.
 Military bands played loud music to drown out the screams of those who were drowning in the harbor and who were forcefully prevented from boarding Allied ships.
-A Japanese freighter dumped all of its cargo and took on as many refugees as possible, taking them to the Greek port of Piraeus.Stavridis, Stavros.
-"The Japanese Hero ," The National Herald.
-19 February 2010.
+A Japanese freighter dumped all of its cargo and took on as many refugees as possible, taking them to the Greek port of Piraeus.

+Around 1540 refugees were evacuated by British ships which disembarked at Malta between 15 September and 10 December; most of these were British nationals or subjects (including Smyrniots of Maltese descent and some Cypriots).
+Other refugees evacuated by the British landed at Cyprus.

 Many refugees were rescued via an impromptu relief flotilla organized by American missionary Asa Jennings.
 Other scholars give a different account of the events; they argue that the Turks first forbade foreign ships in the harbor to pick up the survivors, but, under pressure especially from Britain, France, and the United States, they allowed the rescue of all the Christians except males 17 to 45 years old.
 They intended to deport the latter into the interior, which "was regarded as a short life sentence to slavery under brutal masters, ended by mysterious death".